nncht/useum_server/README.md

 # SERVER -  /association/ - network your collections

-Repo for the CLIENT of the Ironhack M3 Project brought to you by The Three Amigos
+Repo for the SERVER of the Ironhack M3 Project brought to you by The Three Amigos

 ![My Skills](https://skills.thijs.gg/icons?i=nodejs,mongodb&theme=light)